-- Option 1: If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the Student Support Services Office in Albany Quadrangle (503-768-7192).
-After you have submitted documentation and filled out paperwork there for the current semester requesting accommodations, staff in that office will notify me of the accommodations for which you are eligible. - Option 2: If you require academic accommodations please contact the Student Support Services Office in Albany Quadrangle (503-76-7192 or access@lclark.edu).
+- Option 1: If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the Office of Student Accessibility in Albany Quadrangle (503-768-7192).
+After you have submitted documentation and filled out paperwork there for the current semester requesting accommodations, staff in that office will notify me of the accommodations for which you are eligible. - Option 2: If you require academic accommodations, please contact the Office of Student Accessibility in Albany Quadrangle (503-76-7192 or access@lclark.edu).
 Once you complete the intake process and the Accommodations Agreement, you may Request to Send your Accommodations Letter.
 Student Support Services staff will then notify faculty of the accommodations for which you are eligible.